Space Dynamics Lab to provide deep-space SmallSat radios for Janus asteroid mission

-Utah State University's Space Dynamics Laboratory announced during the annual Small Satellite Conference today that it was recently awarded a contract for two small satellite radios for a NASA asteroid mission.
-The contract value was not disclosed.
+(5 August 2020 - Space Dynamics Laboratory) The Space Dynamics Laboratory (SDL) has announced that it was recently awarded a contract for two smallsat radios for a NASA asteroid mission — the contract value has not been disclosed.

 Weighing only 1.1 kilograms, and about the size of a half loaf of bread, the Iris radios will use environmentally robust architecture, including radiation-tolerant parts necessary for deep-space communication over multiple years at a fraction of the mass and cost of other radios with similar reliability and capability.
 The design incorporates advanced thermal management necessary for navigation tracking.